ajd12342/paraspeechcaps/README.md

 We finetune Parler-TTS on our ParaSpeechCaps dataset to create TTS models that can generate speech while controlling for rich styles (pitch, rhythm, clarity, emotion, etc.) with a textual style prompt ('A male speaker's speech is distinguished by a slurred articulation, delivered at a measured pace in a clear environment.').

 ## 2. ParaSpeechCaps Dataset
 The ParaSpeechCaps dataset is available on the Hugging Face Hub at [`ajd12342/paraspeechcaps`](https://huggingface.co/datasets/ajd12342/paraspeechcaps).
+Please refer to the [dataset](https://github.com/ajd12342/paraspeechcaps/tree/main/dataset) folder for more details on how to use it.

 ### 2.1 Installation